hotosm/oam-api/README.md

 ### Docs Deployment
 Changes to `master` branch are automatically deployed via Travis to https://oam-catalog.herokuapp.com.

+## Docker
+To package the app as a container:

+- Ensure that docker and docker-compose are installed
+- Copy `local.sample.env` to `local.env` and fill the values according to the instructions above.
+- Run `docker-compose up`.

+The app will be available at `http://localhost:4000`

 ## License
 Oam Catalog is licensed under **BSD 3-Clause License**, see the [LICENSE](LICENSE) file for more details.